Shocker Toys: Other Licensed Shockinis

 Shockinis based on characters from Bucky O'Hare, Gwar, 2000AD (including Judge Dredd), Metalocalypse, the Indie Spotlight line, and Who Wants to be a Superhero? were announced as early as 2005.
-Other than the Toxic Avenger and Kade from Arcana comics, no other licensed properties were produced as Shockinis.
+Other than the Toxic Avenger and Kade from Arcana Comics, no other licensed properties were produced as Shockinis.

 Gwar

 Shocker Toys acquired the license to produce toys based on the band Gwar, releasing a 500 piece run, resin statue of the band member Beefcake as a San Diego Comic-Con exclusive in 2006.
-However, the announced line of articulated PVC Gwar action figures was canceled before reaching the market.
+However, the announced line of articulated PVC Gwar action figures was cancelled before reaching the market.
 The proposed replacement line of vinyl Gwar figures was never released.

 Metalocalypse

 In 2007, Shocker Toys acquired a license to the characters in the fictional band Dethklok from the Adult Swim series Metalocalypse.
-The announced regular retail line of Metalocalypse figures was never released, although San Diego Comic-Con exclusives were sold in 2008 and again in 2009, including Dr. Rockzo as a Mallow designer figure in a limited run of 500 pieces.
+The announced regular retail line of Metalocalypse figures was never released, although San Diego Comic-Con exclusives were sold in 2008 and again in 2009, including Dr Rockzo as a Mallow designer figure in a limited run of 500 pieces.
 An expansion of the Metalocalypse line was announced December 23, 2009.
 On January 12, 2010, it was announced that Adult Swim discontinued the Metalocalypse license with Shocker Toys.

 Who Wants to Be a Superhero?

-Shocker Toys also licensed the characters from the reality television series Who Wants to Be a Superhero?, including Feedback, the winner of the first season in 2006, with the well publicized, though unrealized, aim of producing action figures based on the property.
+Shocker Toys also licensed the characters from the reality television series Who Wants to Be a Superhero?, including Feedback, the winner of the first season in 2006, with the well-publicized, though unrealized, aim of producing action figures based on the property.